 Relations between the EU and Egypt are governed by an Association Agreement since 2004.
 The EU-Egypt Partnership Priorities were adopted on 25 July 2017 and include a chapter on the strengthening of bilateral co-operation on migration and mobility.
-The new Partnership Priorities setting the political framewok until 2027 will be adopted in the upcoming EU-Egypt Association Council (date tbc).
+The new Partnership Priorities setting the political framewok until 2027 were endorsed at the 9th EU-Egypt Association Council on 19 June in Luxembourg.
 On 16 December 2017, Commissioner Avramopoulos and Egyptian FM Shoukry launched the EU-Egypt Migration Dialogue.
 The 3rd Migration Dialogue took place in November 2021.
-In the area of migration, the EU has responded to the Egyptian government calls for more international support through its different funding instruments, in particular, via the EUR 60 million programme "En-hancing the Response to Migration Challenges in Egypt" under the EU Emergency Trust Fund for Africa currently under implementation (total portfolio for Egypt: EUR 91 million).
+In the area of migration, the EU has responded to the Egyptian government calls for more international support through its different funding instruments, in particular, via the EUR 60 million programme "Enhancing the Response to Migration Challenges in Egypt" under the EU Emergency Trust Fund for Africa currently under implementation (total portfolio for Egypt: EUR 91 million).